FAQ

 Q: When I dial 811 from work, I can’t get through but the local and 800 number works.
 Why does 811 only work on some phones?

 Business phone systems are programmed by technicians according to each business’s custom needs.
-E-1-1 numbers such as 911 Emergency services, 411 directory information etc. are specifically allowed or disallowed during system setup.
-Many businesses block 3 digit numbers, except 911 to avoid additional charges (411 charges additional fees when you use that service).
+E-1-1 numbers such as 911 Emergency services, 411 directory information, etc. are specifically allowed or disallowed during system setup.
+Many businesses block 3-digit numbers, except 911 to avoid additional charges (411 charges additional fees when you use that service).
 811, however, does not.
 If your IT/Telecom technician has not programmed or allowed 811, it simply will not work from that business phone system.
-Alaska Digline has no control over that.
 Contact your IT/Telephone technician to get that corrected.
-In the meantime, try dialing 811 from an outside line such as your cell phone, dial our 800 number – or you can always place an order online using eTicket 24/7.
+In the meantime, try dialing 811 from an outside line such as your cell phone, call us at 907.278.3121. or you can always place an order online using eTicket 24/7.

 Q: What is a private line?

-A private line is any line that is consumer-owned therefore not maintained by a member utility.
-Some examples are electric or gas lines to a shed, workshop or greenhouse; water lines from a private or community well, sewer lines to a septic system; drainage systems, electric service lines from the meter to a building, city water or sewer lines beyond the Road Rights of Way or Easement.
-Contact the specific utility company directly to see if the line in question is considered a private line.
+A private line is any consumer-owned line or equipment not installed nor maintained by a member utility.
+Examples: electric or gas lines to a shed, workshop, or greenhouse; water lines from a private well or community well, sewer lines to a septic system; drainage systems, electric service lines from the remote meter to a building or hot tub, city water or sewer lines beyond the Road Rights of Way or Easement.
+Contact the specific utility company/facility owner directly to confirm if the line in question is considered a private line.

 Q: When is my design survey going to be completed?

-Design survey utility markings may be provided by facility owners in accordance with their unique company tariffs and policies, as personnel is available.
+Facility owners may provide design survey utility markings according to their unique company tariffs and policies, as personnel is available.
 811 Alaska Digline will process your request for design survey markings to coordinate possible utility conflicts.
 The scheduling of locates and/or furnishing of record drawings are coordinated by the utility personnel and the requestor directly.

 For Utility Members